 Striking Differences

-In her view, a look at the typical packaging of such products reveals a clear pattern: low-cost plastic and composite solutions often dominate, designed for low material costs and robust shipping.
-By contrast, packaging developed specifically for the EU market is already subject to much stronger regulatory pressure towards recyclability, material reduction, separability and the use of recyclates.
+In her view, a look at the typical packaging used for such products reveals a clear pattern: low-cost plastic and composite solutions often dominate, designed for minimal material costs and robust shipping performance.
+By contrast, for packaging specifically developed for the EU market, regulatory pressure towards recyclability, material reduction, separability and the use of recyclates is already having a much stronger effect.

 New Obligations in the EU Market and Their Impact on Competition